Skip to main content

 Top view of the flower bath design that we requested

 We were given a pair of slippers and robes and were left alone to enjoy the flower bath.
-The room had showers for two as well as a pair of massage beds.
+The room had showers for two, as well as a pair of massage beds.
 Needless to say, we spent a lot of time taking photos.
 It would be a shame to do this without capturing the beauty of the bath.
 If we are being honest though, there was no relaxation that went on.
-Forty-five minutes goes by so fast when you’re trying to capture the perfect shot for the gram!
+Forty-five minutes go by so fast when you’re trying to capture the perfect shot for the gram!

 Bali Flower Bath